Lohries/WebDesign_Homework/README.md

-# Curriculum_site
+# Curriculum Website
-This was the first project in my university in terms of the WebDesign.
-The perpouse was to create our curriculun using HTML and soma CSS tricks.
+This was the first project in my university in terms of web design.
+The purpose was to create our curriculum using HTML and some CSS tricks.